Berghaus Spitzer Fleece Jacket

 The outer of the Spitzer consists of a tighter and denser weave compared to many of the other more lightweight offerings in this roundup.
 This not only gives the fleece a simple, traditional look, but also slightly improves wind resistance.

 You’ve got a pair of handwarmer pockets on the Spitzer, which are nicely lined with a soft material to warm your digits whilst you’re keeping them tucked away from the elements.
-There’s also a basic hood that will fit comfortably underneath a helmet.
+There’s also a basic hood option that will fit comfortably underneath a helmet.

 Berghaus’s description that this fleece is ‘cut for comfort’ is spot on.
 I found the Spitzer offered a much roomier fit than some of the other fleeces in the roundup.
 That’s not to say it’s too baggy, and it’s by no means a complaint.
 I sometimes appreciate having a fleece that doesn’t feel like some sort of lycra catsuit, particularly when popping down to the pub for the post climb/walk beers.